fr33r/memory.dump/rest/practice/introduction.markdown

 That's right, you've been using systems that implement the RESTful architecture and you didn't even know it.
 This is perhaps one of the most important concepts to realize when starting to learn about REST.
 It is the formalization and the coagulation of a design process that is currently implemented by the web.

-Due to this, I have a strong feeling that you are fluent in several parts of the REST simply because you use the web every day and have for years.
+Due to this, I have a strong feeling that you are fluent in several parts of the REST architecture simply because you use the web every day and have for years.